 Girls who are victims of forced child marriage can find themselves subjected to abuse, sexual exploitation, and control, with little or no power over their own movements.
 Often, the girl will be controlled through violence, threats, and humiliation, and find herself unable to safely leave the marriage.

 Please chip in today and help us keep up the pressure to end forced child marriage.

 Girls who are victims of forced child marriage can find themselves subjected to abuse, sexual exploitation and control, with little or no power over their own movements.
 Often, the girl will be controlled through violence, threats and humiliation, and find herself unable to safely leave the marriage.

 What does child marriage look like around the world?

 “The marriage – it didn’t go well.
 Each time my husband wanted to make love to me, he would beat me.
 He wouldn’t allow me to leave the house.
 I felt so depressed that I tried to take my own life.” –Lamama, 15, Cameroon

-Child marriage thrives in many countries, yet it is most commonly found in South East Asia and sub-Saharan Africa, with Niger found to have the highest proportion of child marriage with 76% of girls married before they’re 18.
-Child marriage tends to occur in rural areas more than urban areas.
-This is because rural areas are typically more impoverished and consequently, prospects for girls are more limited.
-Rural areas often have more traditional outlooks where girls who are unmarried have the pressure of society disapproval.
-Figures also show that girls from poorer backgrounds were more likely to be child brides; females in the poorest quintile are 2.5 times more likely to be implicated in child marriage than those living in the wealthiest quintile.
+Child marriage thrives in many countries, but it is most commonly found in South East Asia and sub-Saharan Africal; Niger is estimated to have the highest proportion of child marriage, with 76 percent of girls married before they’re 18.
+This is because rural areas are typically more impoverished, and consequently prospects for girls are more limited.
+Rural areas often have more traditional outlooks and girls who are unmarried may have to deal with the pressure of their community’s disapproval.
+Figures also show that girls from poorer backgrounds are more likely to be child brides; females in the poorest quintile of the world’s population are 2.5 times more likely to be implicated in child marriage than those living in the wealthiest quintile.

 In Sub-Saharan Africa, these are the countries with the highest levels of child marriage.